smtr42/P5_openfoodfact/README.md

 ## Getting Started

 ### Installation
+I used Python 3.7.

-I use pipenv to manage my dependencies.
+I use pipenv to manage dependencies.

 1. Clone the repo
 ```sh